 Director Of Teaching And Learning

 Adam is a dedicated educator who draws upon teaching experiences in multiple countries.
 He earned a Bachelor of Teaching/Bachelor of Health and Physical Education graduating with Honours from the University of Newcastle, Australia.
-Adam has completed several specialist teaching courses covering areas of special education such as Autism, ADHD and Learning Disabilities.
+Adam has completed several specialist teaching courses covering areas of special education such as Autism, ADHD, and Learning Disabilities.
 He joined Toronto Prep in 2014 after relocating from Australia.
 Adam was born and raised in the coastal town of Port Macquarie in Australia.
 It is where he began his teaching career before traveling to North America and Europe.
 He then went on to teach in Cambridge, United Kingdom, before continuing his teaching career in Sydney, Australia.
-In Sydney, he taught full time in a special education school and was an advocate for the inclusivity of students with special needs.
+In Sydney, he taught full-time in a special education school and was an advocate for the inclusivity of students with special needs.
 He assisted with the development of supportive programs throughout Sydney that still currently operate.
 Adam then relocated to Canada and found his way to Toronto Prep.
 Throughout his journey, Adam has developed his teaching skills under a variety of experienced educators who he credits for continuing to fuel his passion for education.
 Adam is driven to find the best way to educate all types of learners.
 He draws upon his experiences of teaching in a variety of educational settings to identify ways that best cater to a student’s individual learning needs.
 He believes that each individual has the opportunity to be successful; they just need to be inspired and given the correct skills in order to do so.
 By providing guidance and mentorship, he views himself as a part of the journey with each student as they navigate their way through the challenges that present themselves.
 Adam can be found coaching a multitude of sports at Toronto Prep and strongly believes that healthy living and participation in physical activity is a vital part of a student’s education.
-Adam is a passionate sportsman who has played an integral role in developing the sport of Touch Rugby in Canada and is currently the Captain and Coach of Toronto Touch Rugby.
+Adam is a passionate sportsman who has played an integral role in developing the sport of Touch Rugby in Canada.
 In his spare time, Adam enjoys exploring the variety of neighbourhoods that Toronto offers with his family, as well as avidly following the Raptors and Blue Jays.
 “Being a teacher is a privilege.
-It is great knowing that each day you have the ability to inspire and to help a student achieve their goals.
+It is great knowing that each day you have the ability to inspire and help a student achieve their goals.
 The reward is seeing the growth of a student after they have put in the hard work required.
 Each day and each student bring something different and that is what makes teaching interesting and fun.”

 Teacher, Head Of Canadian And World Studies